 Southern Illinois's original settlers brought with them traditions of subsistence farming, because such farming offered independence.
 Vestiges of that earlier, simpler farm life persist.
 The mule for example remained an honored part of farming in Egypt for years after it had been replaced by tractors in the rest of Illinois.
 The region did not only use the half-horse, half-ass but bred them.
 In the 1930s the main attraction of the annual Enfield Homecoming Day was a mule sale, prior to which the animals were paraded through the streets along with the local VFW and high school bands.
 (Enfield’s Mule Day started in 1921 and survives as one of the oldest festivals in southern Illinois.)
 Athletes of the Fairfield High School in Wayne County are known to this day as the Fightin' Mules.

 Nowhere in Illinois is agriculture more perfectly adapted to corn-and-bean farming than in the Grand Prairie of east central Illinois, but even here the chat at the coffee shop can turn to the exotic, agronomically speaking.
 Many Kankakee valley soils, for example, are sandy and less fertile than the loamy, loess-based soils familiar from the rest of the Grand Prairie.
 Area farmers have specialized in crops suited to these conditions.
-The region has a relatively larger acreage planted in such truck crops as sweet corn, melons, dry onions, and head cabbage, flowers, and sod.
+The region has a relatively larger acreage planted in such truck crops as sweet corn, melons, dry onions, and head cabbage, along with flowers and sod.

-There is a lot of sand in the soils along the eastern banks of the Illinois River in central Illinois. it is perfect medium for growing melons and squashes of all kinds.
+There is a lot of sand in the soils along the eastern banks of the Illinois River in central Illinois.
+It is perfect medium for growing melons and squashes of all kinds.
 Beardstown has long called itself the Watermelon Capital of the World, which is dubious, but it is probably the watermelon capital of central Illinois, which to local residents is just as important.
 Upstream, around Morton, just east of Peoria, is pumpkin territory.
 Each fall, more than 100,000 tons of pumpkins are canned at plants in “The Pumpkin Capital of the World,” which supplies about 80 percent of the canned pumpkin consumed nationwide.

 A disproportionate share of Illinois’s nursery and greenhouse acreage is in east central Illinois.
 Gladiolus for example is a major crop near Momence, and Onarga in Iroquois County is home to a major supplier of seedlings to suburban garden shops.
 Like so many Illinois cities, Pana in the 2000s boasts of what it used to be, in this case the City of Roses.
 A commercial grower named Nelson started the local rose-growing industry in the early 1900s, finding that Pana had two advantages that uniquely suited Pana to the greenhouse business.
 For one thing, the town enjoyed excellent rail links to the rest of the nation that made the delivery of still-fresh flowers feasible.
 Another advantage was a quirk in the climate that was thought to make Pana one of the least likely places in the country to have a hail storm–important in the days when greenhouses were glazed with glass panes.